 Accommodations in Hamburg

 We visited Hamburg and Miniature Wonderland thanks to the German National Tourist Board.
 All opinions of the small and fantastic are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.

 And because you can never have too many pictures: